ENCCS/gromacs-gpu-performance/content/general-considerations.rst

 See also
 --------

-This paper https://arxiv.org/abs/2006.09167 reports on current performance and parallelization used in GROMACS.
+This paper "Heterogeneous parallelization and acceleration of molecular dynamics simulations in GROMACS" https://doi.org/10.1063/5.0018516 (or https://arxiv.org/abs/2006.09167) has useful information.

 These papers explore multi-simulations for throughput in detail: